 Check with your insurance plan to find out what specific services are covered.

 Yes.
 With a few exceptions, insurers must now cover FDA-approved contraceptive methods and counseling for all women at no additional cost.
 This includes birth control pills, patches, shots, implants, intrauterine devices (IUDs), and emergency contraceptives (like Plan B).
 The law does not require insurance plans to cover drugs that induce abortion.

 If you work for a religious employer such as house of worship, your employer is not required to provide an insurance plan that offers contraception coverage.
 Check your plan to find out if these services are covered.
-If you work for a religiously-affiliated organization such as a religious hospital, university, or charity, the insurance plan they provide is still required to cover contraception services at no cost to you, but any payments your employer makes into the plan will not go toward covering those services.
+If you work for a religiously-affiliated nonprofit organization such as a religious hospital, university, or charity, you will get contraception coverage directly from your insurer at no additional cost.
+You may receive a separate policy or paperwork from your insurer for this contraception coverage.

 If you’re looking for a doctor nearby who can provide STD testing, or information about STDs generally, go to: http://www.cdc.gov/std/prevention/default.htm.

 Most plans are required to offer some STD screenings for free, as well as STD prevention counseling for those at a high risk.
 Plans are also required to offer at no cost to you certain vaccines for infections that may be transmitted through sexual activity, such as HPV and hepatitis A and B. Ask your doctor about these vaccines and other vaccines you may need.

 There are several changes to what insurance companies must cover for new and expectant mothers.
 Starting in 2014, insurance companies can’t refuse to cover costs associated with your pregnancy or charge you more because you’re pregnant.
 Certain services are offered at no additional cost to you, including anemia and gestational diabetes screening, breastfeeding support, and well-baby visits.